EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 You probably want to keep around only small number of backups.
 To delete old backups, just call `PurgeOldBackups(N)`, where N is how many backups you'd like to keep.
 All backups except the N newest ones will be deleted.
 You can also choose to delete arbitrary backup with call `DeleteBackup(id)`.

-`RestoreDBFromLatestBackup()` will restore the DB from the latest consistent backup.
+`RestoreDBFromLatestBackup()` will restore the DB from the latest backup, i.e., the one with the highest ID.
 An alternative is `RestoreDBFromBackup()` which takes a backup ID and restores that particular backup.
 Checksum is calculated for any restored file and compared against the one stored during the backup time.
 If a checksum mismatch is detected, the restore process is aborted and `Status::Corruption` is returned.
-Very important thing to note here: Let's say you have backups 1, 2, 3, 4.
-If you restore from backup 2 and start writing more data to your database, newly created backup will delete old backups 3 and 4 and create new backup 3 on top of 2.

 ### Advanced usage
 Let's say you want to backup your DB to HDFS.
 There is an option in `BackupableDBOptions` to set `backup_env`, which will be used for all file I/O related to backup dir (writes when backuping, reads when restoring).
 If you set it to HDFS Env, all the backups will be stored in HDFS.